 Everything you need to know about monkeypox

 While the COVID-19 pandemic still has the world on its toes, monkeypox starts to appear in different countries across the globe.
-On Saturday, Mexico confirmed its first case – Argentina was the first-ever Latin American country to report a monkeypox case.
+Mexico confirmed its first case in May 2022 – Argentina was the first-ever Latin American country to report a monkeypox case.

-Monkeypox was detected in 20 countries and has affected over 200 people (mainly in Europe).
+Monkeypox was detected in 24 countries and has affected thousands of people (mainly in Europe).
 The virus is not dangerous, and in most cases, patients recover even without any medical treatment within 2-4 weeks.
 However, the virus can be deadly for patients with severe symptoms if left unattended, especially for those who are living in areas with inadequate health care systems.

 The disease is transmitted through human contact or exhaled respiratory droplets during extended close contact.
 In this Pacific Prime Latin America article, you will learn more about monkeypox, how it spreads, and everything you can do to protect yourself.